sabarjp/ShoulderSurfing/README.md

 Mod for MineCraft that chnages the F5 third-person camera into an over-the-shoulder view

 This source code is provided as-is and is no longer maintained by me.

+Nearly all the source is dependent on the Forge API.